-Find out what to expect after surgery for primary bone cancer.
+Knowing what to expect after surgery for primary bone cancer can be reassuring.

 When you wake up after your operation